-From 5 - 14 April 2019, Alice Springs will proudly showcase the oldest continuous culture on earth through the newest technology, on a 300-million-year-old natural canvas.
+Mparntwe (Alice Springs) proudly showcases the oldest continuous culture on earth through the newest technology, on a 300-million-year-old natural canvas.

-Alice Springs YHA is built within the grounds of an historic outdoor movie theatre, in a great location in the centre of this atmospheric outback town.
-The has a big outdoor movie screen showing movies nightly under the stars.
+Alice Springs YHA is built within the grounds of an historic outdoor movie theatre, in a great location in the centre of this atmospheric outback town and just a short drive from the event space.
+The property has a big outdoor movie screen showing movies nightly under the stars.